useR-2018/website/content/blog/interview-with-thomas-lin-pedersen.md

 difficult to achieve in photography as well.
 You have the immediateness, but you don't have the same sense of uniqueness.

-**Nick**:

-**OK, changing topic, how do you see your role in the R community, if you were to put a name on it?**
+**Nick: OK, changing topic, how do you see your role in the R community, if you were to put a name on it?**

-Thomas:

-Well, I'm a developer of tools.
+Thomas: Well, I'm a developer of tools.
 I'm surprised that people care about what I do, I would say, and it continues to surprise me.
 I'm surprised that you invited me as keynote speaker.
 That blew my mind.
 So my role would be a "surprised developer in the corner".
 I think I'm quite active